 Six boxes on the LAN.
 Four do inference.
 Two run agents.
 One cloud escape hatch for anything that needs frontier capability without fighting quant artifacts.
-This is the topology as of June 4, 2026 — M3 Ultra is dedicated to Kimi K2.6, and M5 Max handles the embedding + reranker stack.
+This is the topology as of June 4, 2026 — M3 Ultra is dedicated to Kimi K2.6, and M5 Max runs the embedding + reranker stack for Hermes infrastructure services.

 Fleet inference now runs on two engine classes (Apple Silicon MLX + CUDA vLLM cluster), each chosen for what it does best: